About

 Sports in My Life

 Some of my earliest sports memories include watching the New York Mets, Rangers, or Giants while my dad lazed about on the floor in front of our wooden cabinet television set with me climbing over him.
 I took a particular interest in some of the fun names players had such as Lee Mazzilli, Craig Swan, and the Maloney brothers, not to mention some guy named George Thomas Seaver.
 I started attending Met games regularly in the early eighties (I believe I was 6 when I finally saw the Mets in person, with them losing to the Phillies).
-Interestingly, I ended up going to more Ranger’s hockey games with my dad in the early days, sitting up in the blue seats where I have distinct memories of cigarettes all around me while eating a chipwich.
+Interestingly, I ended up going to more Ranger hockey games with my dad in the early days, sitting up in the blue seats where I have distinct memories of cigarettes all around me while eating a chipwich.

-I’ve never been much of an athlete, and that might be putting it generously depending which of my friends you talk to, but I’ve always been passionate about it and enjoyed participating.
+I’ve never been much of an athlete, and that might be putting it generously depending on which of my friends you talk to, but I’ve always been passionate about it and enjoyed participating.
 I’d drop everything in a heartbeat to join a game of softball or go skiing if I could!
-I played organized little league from the time I was 7 till I was 11 and point of fact, I actually played and was more successful with soccer, participating until I was about 14.
+I played organized little league from the time I was 7 till I was 11 and point of fact, I played and was more successful with soccer, participating until I was about 14.

 My first foray into anything approaching fantasy baseball came two-fold.
 The first was with Statis Pro Baseball (a knock of Strat-O-Matic).
 I used to keep stats by hand on paper, run drafts, and have fun making up team names, simming them alone or with my friends.
 Similarly, we had an Apple IIE computer in the house and I loved playing micro-league baseball.
-I think I had more fun making up my own players rather than using historic stats though.
+I think I had more fun making up my players rather than using historic stats though.

 Things changed in 1991 when walking home from school my close friend Jason asked if I’d like to partner with him in a fantasy baseball league.
 I’d never heard of it but said yes.
 The league was a lot of fun, but in retrospect rather silly considering it was a 6-team, AL-only league.
 In 1992, we realized that and got rid of the partnerships.
-I was completely hooked after that first season and my love of prospect analysis took off as I began scouring the AL for rookies choosing pitchers like Dave Fleming and let others go after the more highly heralded Roger Salkeld.
+I was completely hooked after that first season and my love of prospect analysis took off as I began scouring the AL for rookies choosing pitchers like Dave Fleming and letting others go after the more highly heralded Roger Salkeld.
 Of course, grabbing Brady Anderson for nearly nothing that year was quite the triumph too.

 In 1996, I was commissioning my college fantasy league and decided to teach myself this HTML stuff so I could track our league stats and post our constitution.
-At the time, fantasy baseball and the Internet were still in its infancy and it didn’t take long to convert my Geocities site to better use!
+At the time, fantasy baseball and the Internet were still in their infancy and it didn’t take long to convert my Geocities site to better use!
 Things took off from there and you can see where I’ve been and where I’ve written in my baseball credentials located below.

 Other Geekery

-So expect semi-regular writings or posts on Rotoheaven’s facebook page related to my non-baseball, pursuits including:
+So expect semi-regular writings or posts on Rotoheaven’s Facebook page related to my non-baseball, pursuits including:

 • Reading!
 Mostly fantasy and science fiction novels, but comic books, historical fiction, and more too – Add me on goodreads.com!